-A: In a big way — and you should be prepared for blessings, as well as challenges.
+Answer: In a big way — and you should be prepared for blessings, as well as challenges.
 On the plus side, you’ll have the emotional and practical support of your family as you take on the weighty task of meeting your mother’s needs.
-There’s also the potential of realising a strong sense of family unity and cohesiveness as you share in the
+There’s also the potential of realising a strong sense of family unity and cohesiveness as you share in the care-giving responsibilities.

 Then there are the potential benefits for your children as they experience first-hand the importance of sacrifice and service in the interest of others.
 This can become a vital part of their character growth.
 There’s also the opportunity for them to develop a special relationship with their grandparent.